 Butternut squash soup strikes the perfect balance

 This soup avoids all the pitfalls that pureed vegetable soups occasionally fall into.
 It’s not bland, it has good strong flavor, but the flavors don’t overpower the squash either.
 The Indian inspired spices are evident, but they stay in the background.
 It’s got a hint of sweetness from the apple, but it’s not so sweet that it tastes like dessert.
 There’s no cream in it, so it’s neither heavy nor a billion calories.
-It’s lovely, really.
+It’s, well, perfect really.

 This is my sister’s butternut squash soup recipe

 She serves huge vats of it at her annual neighborhood Halloween open house and gets rave reviews.
 I fiddled just a tiny bit with her recipe, because, well, that’s what sisters do.
 She uses celery and nutmeg, I left them out.
-I add in mustard seed and coriander seed.
+I add in curry powder.
 Nothing major.
 I’m sure you’ll make your own special tweaks as well.
 But as far as I’m concerned, I don’t ever need to look for another butternut squash soup recipe.
+This one goes from tailgating parties to the Thanksgiving table.

 Love winter squash?